MarcoMen-Temp/Fundamentals-Practice/README.md

 Of course in Chen's book, statsmodels is mentioned mildly.
 But for avid Data enthisiasts and curious people, this mild mention is enough to spark interest.
 So I have been reading from time to time statmodels.org ( documentation ) and trying some interesting plotting.
 Statsmodels is a recent python package ( still a beta version, I believe ) but just like Pandas extremely useful in the area of statistics and Data Science.
 I am almost certain that Anscombe would have not mind having such tools available in his time.

+I also, included a picture of Frank Anscombe from the Wikipedia infobox through HTML parsing